-PHOTO EXCLUSIVE: Snapshots of a Day at Peter and the Starcatcher With Greg Hildreth
+A Day at Peter and the Starcatcher With Greg Hildreth

 A feat of theatrical storytelling, language and stagecraft, Peter and the Starcatcher is based on the novel by Dave Barry and Ridley Pearson.
 Tony Award winner Rick Elice (Jersey Boys, The Addams Family) authored the stage adaptation that uses 12 actors to recount the tale of adventure.

 Peter and the Starcatcher opened to critical acclaim Off-Broadway at the New York Theatre Workshop March 9, 2011, where it extended its run twice.
 The entire Off-Broadway cast returns for the Broadway transfer, which began previews March 28.